-Student Name: Case Conference Leader:

-Site Name:

-Date began use of tool: Date terminated use of tool:

-FOR SITE SUPERVISORS

-1. Professionalism:

-Demonstrates an ability to understand and represent site specific culture and values.
-Yes No Demonstrates timeliness for meetings and appointments according to site standards.
-Yes No Demonstrates honesty, integrity, and ethical practice.
+responsible to bring these weekly tools to individual super vision.
+F riease airect questions to the internship Director at 206-876-6 Student Name: Internship I and II Faculty: Site Name: Date began use of tool: Date terminated use of tool: FOR SITE SUPERVISORS FOR INTERNS 1.
+Professionalism: • Questions to ask my supervisor this week Demonstrates an ability to understand and represent Yes No Questions to ask my supervisor this week site specific culture and values.
+110 Demonstrates timeliness for meetings and appointments Yes No according to site standards.
+Demonstrates honesty, integrity, and ethical practice.
 Yes No Demonstrates an ongoing openness to learning and supervision.
-Yes No Demonstrates a positive working relationship with supervisors and peers.
-Yes No

-If no, to any of the above, the corrective plan and expectations include:

-2. Documentation: Documentation has been evaluated weekly by my direct as been evaluated weekly by my direct Yes N supervisor.
-105 NO Documentation meets expectations of site.
-Yes No Documentation is submitted in a timely manner No according to expectations of site.
+Yes No Demonstrates a positive working relationship with Yes No supervisors and peers. tions in a luda.]
+If no, to any of the above, the corrective plan and expecta- lions inc iuae: Reassessed on what date: 2.
+Documentation: Training questions, clarifications: Documentation has been evaluated weekly by my direct 1] supervisor.
+Yes No Documentation meets expectations of site.
+Yes No 1 Documentation is submitted in a timely manner 1 according to expectations of site.
 Yes No If applicable, coding reflected in documentation.
-Yes No

-If no, to any of the above, the corrective plan and expectations include:

-3. Lethality/Safety:

-Assessed & documented according to site expectations.
-Yes No Communicated with supervisor and any ancillary staff.
-Yes No Follow up with patient and/or family as needed.
-Yes No riedse list here.

-If no, to any of the above, the corrective plan and expectations include:

-4. Other site specific requirement for Intern: Please list here:

-Printed Supervisor Name
+Yes No 1 If no, to any of the above, the corrective plan and expecta tions inc lude: Reassessed on what date: 3.
+Lethality/Safety: T , Assessed & documented according to site expectations.
+Yes No l l paced bala with Communicated with supervisor and any ancillary staff.
+Yes No I need help with: Follow up with patient and/or family as needed.
+Yes No If no, to any of the above, the corrective plan and expecta- tions inc lude: December of the state of the Reassessed on what date: 4.
+Other site specific requirement for Intern: Please list here: Reassessed on what date: Teassessed on what date.
+Printed Supervisor Name Supervisor Signature gnature Date

-Supervisor Signature